-What can I do with my 2 Year Old at home?
-This indoor toddler game is a hoot!
+What can I do with my two-year-old at home?
+Try drive and drop; a toddler activity.

 I hear you asking in desperation as you try to unload the dishwasher.

 I see you forgot your coffee mug in the microwave for the 3rd time today.

 And I get you.
 I understand that it can seem impossible to get anything done with a two-year-old inside all day.
 Why are they still hungry?!